laborci/mik-auth/readme.md

-copy the config file into your configs, and add it to index.php
+copy the config file into your configs, fill it, and add a reference to index.php

 ```
 putenv('PXCONFIG=config.php,config.auth.php');